 LOOKING FORWARD: Expect the family to stick with their select interest areas.
 The family also supports select organizations working on a global level, such as Habitat for Humanity International and World Food Program.
-Down the line, we'll keep an eye on the couple's kids for the next generation of philanthropy.

 The Emwiga Foundation does not provide a clear avenue of contact but below is an address: